devmarkpro/cgan-monet-style-kaggle/REPORT.md

 ### 4.2 Design Rationale

 **Resolution Reduction to 64x64:**
-The decision to reduce image resolution from the original dimensions to 64x64 pixels was driven by several strategic factors:
+The decision to reduce image resolution from the original dimensions to 64x64 pixels was based on several important factors:

 1. **Computational Efficiency:** Training at full resolution (256x256 or higher) would require significantly more computational resources and training time
 2. **Training Stability:** Lower resolution reduces the complexity of the learning task, leading to more stable GAN training dynamics